This course helped me confirm what I wanted to do in life. I could not have had a better undergraduate experience at any other university.

 Please note that the list of optional modules and their availability may be subject to change.
 We continually review and where appropriate, revise the range of modules on offer to reflect changes in the subject and ensure the best student experience.
 Modules will vary when studied in combination with another subject.

 You'll learn through a combination of academic and practical activities on and off campus.
-Some modules are centred around lectures, seminars and workshops (usually held weekly and of two hour duration), whilst the majority of practical teaching is in the laboratory and field, where you can spend up to eight weeks learning archaeological techniques.
+Some modules are centred around lectures, seminars and workshops (usually held weekly and of two hour duration), while the majority of practical teaching is in the laboratory and field, where you can spend up to eight weeks learning archaeological techniques.

 You'll have one-to-one contact time with staff during your studies and for some modules, such as the optional third year dissertation, there will be small group tutorials and one-to-one supervision.